F1iX/midi-mouse/README.md

-# Map mouse/keyboard to MIDI
+# Map mouse/keyboard to MIDI and/or Art-Net

 Python scripts to map keyboard events and/or mouse buttons to MIDI messages in Linux, e.g., for use in QLC+.